jarrm5/WTA-tennis/README.md

 2. (done) submenu - hovering over any part of the list item should underline it
 3. (done) Dropdown should be center aligned to its list-item-main-dropdown item
 4. main nav overflows the header; body has overflow (media query?)
-5. WTA dropdown menu is too narrow, content should fit on one line
+5. (done) WTA dropdown menu is too narrow, content should fit on one line
-6. WTA vertical dropdown is not aligned with the other dropdowm (change top to rem units?)
+6. (done) WTA vertical dropdown is not aligned with the other dropdowm (change top to rem units?)

 todo